fricciardi/datetime2/docs/calendars.rst

    If an argument is outside those ranges, a :exc:`ValueError` exception is raised.
 They day number goes from 1 (Monday) to 7 (Sunday).

-The other constructor is:

-.. class:: IsoCalendar.from_rata_die(day_count)

-   Return an object that represents the day specified by counting all elapsed days from day 1 of week 1 of year 1 including the current day.
-The ``day_count`` argument is required and must be an integer.

 An :class:`IsoCalendar` object has three attributes: